woblerr/gpbackman/COMMANDS.md

     - `Local Delete Failed` - last delete attempt failed to delete backup from local storage.;
     - `""` - if backup is active;
     - date  in format `Mon Jan 02 2006 15:04:05` - if backup is deleted and deletion timestamp is set.

+If the `--timestamp` option is specified, the following additional information is provided:
+* `OBJECT FILTERING DETAILS` - details about object filtering:
+    - if `include-table` or `exclude-table` filtering was used, a comma-separated list of fully-qualified table names in the format `<schema>.<table>`;
+    - if `include-schema` or `exclude-schema` filtering was used, a comma-separated list of schema names;
+    - if no object filtering was used, the value is empty.

 If gpbackup is launched without specifying `--metadata-only` flag, but there were no tables that contain data for backup, then gpbackup will only perform a `metadata-only` backup.
 The logs will contain messages like `No tables in backup set contain data.
 Performing metadata-only backup instead.` As a result, gpBackMan will display such backups as `metadata-only`.